 - Broccoli: Choose fresh ones, the florets should be tightly closed and bright green with light green stalks.

-- Chopping: The success of this recipe lies in chopping the broccoli florets and potatoes uniformly, so they both turn out nicely browned on the outside and juicy on the inside.
+- Chopping: The success of this recipe lies in chopping the broccoli florets and potatoes uniformly into bite size pieces.
+This ensures that the potatoes turn out golden brown on the outside and fluffy on the inside along with perfectly tender broccoli.

-- For crisp potatoes and broccoli: Ensure that the chopped vegetables are dry before seasoning them.
+- Roasting potatoes and broccoli to golden brown: You can get the best results by ensuring that the chopped vegetables are dry before seasoning them.

-- More browning: You can get more evenly browned potatoes by stirring them halfway through roasting.
+- Cooking time: You can get more evenly browned potatoes by stirring them halfway through roasting.
+If they’re not browned enough, you can cook for 5 more minutes before adding broccoli florets.

 Love potatoes?
 You might want to try the best Italian potato croquettes with mozzarella.

-These roasted potatoes and broccoli go well with practically anything from poultry and meat to fish or as part of a vegetarian dinner.
+These sheet pan potatoes and broccoli go well with practically anything from poultry and meat to fish or as part of a vegetarian dinner.
 Here are some yummy suggestions:

 - 5-ingredient Pan-fried Prawns and Peppers